Rising-Stars-by-Sunshine/YP_STATS201_Final/README.md

     2. How can machine learning algorithms, particularly XGBoost, be leveraged to identify at-risk students for dropout based on their demographic profiles, financial circumstances, and social-economic backgrounds?

   - **Application Scenario (Data Source)**
+    [Predict students' dropout and academic success](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention) on Kaggle.
+A total of one dataset with 21 columns and 3649 data items is involved.
+The proliferation of renewable energy is essential for achieving climate targets, reducing dependence on fossil fuels, and promoting sustainable economic development.

 ## Table of Contents